luca-drf/luca-drf.github.io/content/blog/python-subprocess-buffers.md

 Problem
 -------

-On a group chat, a colleague of mine asked an interesting question:
+On a Python group chat I've read an interesting question, I'm reporting an edited version below:
 > I have a script that opens a program with Popen. stdout is redirected to a
 > PIPE.
 The script reads few lines on stdout to discover how to connect to the
 > program using a socket.
 Unfortunately, at some point later the stdout pipe